Home

 In this case, the affected area seems to be broad and requires critical care during the healing process.
 First of all, you should isolate this kitten from other pets, since other animals might keep scratching and cause the wound condition to get worse.

 Application of an antiseptic solution is essential in order to clear the wound from any microbial growth.
 Using hydrogen peroxide is usually safe, but reactions tend to be individual to a particular kitten.
-It it for this reason that it is always recommended than a pet owner test the antiseptic solution on a small area of the skin to see if there is any reaction.
+It it for this reason that it is

 In terms of a kitten skin wound treatment approach, we recommend that first the would should be cleared of any debris, fur, dust or any foreign particle.
 An antiseptic solution should be used, preferably a spray applied 2 – 3 times a day or as per manufacturer's directions.
 We recommend using R-7 Antiseptic Spray or a similar product.